Skip to main content

 Video interviews

-With remote and hybrid working now established norms, video interviewing has become increasingly popular.
 This format allows recruiters to conduct interviews from the comfort of their own homes and screen candidates before inviting them to a face-to-face meeting.

 Panel interviews

-Panel interviews allow recruiters to gain a broader perspective of a candidate’s suitability for a role.
 While traditional interviews allow for intimate discussions, they can be time-consuming.
 Panel interviews save time and offer objectivity by reducing personal interaction and allowing multiple stakeholders to question a candidate.

 Preparing for an interview

 A well-organised interview can give you a fuller picture of a candidate’s capabilities, reduce bias and create a more positive candidate experience.
-For example, before the interview begins, you should be clear about who will be asking the questions and if someone else will be present to take notes and ask the candidate for more clarity.
+For example, before the interview begins, you should be clear about who will be asking the questions and if someone else will be present to take notes and ask candidates for more clarity.

 Understand the requirements of the role